philgyford/samuelpepys-twitter/README.md

 `YEARS_AHEAD`) fulfills all three conditions:

 1. It is earlier than *now* (ie, not in the future).
-2. It is since the script last ran.
+2. It is since the time when the script last ran.
 3. It is also since `MAX_TIME_WINDOW` minutes ago.

 The last condition is to catch the following scenario: Something goes wrong with